sar.sysstat(1) - man - phpMan

 memory resources, over the last 10 second window.

-Percentage of the time during which at least some tasks were waiting for
+Percentage of the time during which all non-idle tasks were stalled waiting for

 memory resources, over the last 60 second window.

-Percentage of the time during which at least some tasks were waiting for
+Percentage of the time during which all non-idle tasks were stalled waiting for

 memory resources, over the last 300 second window.

-%smem Percentage of the time during which at least some tasks were waiting for
+%fmem Percentage of the time during which all non-idle tasks were stalled waiting for

 memory resources, over the last time interval.